 Author Response: The reviewer is correct to note that the left and right channels were used for estimating tidal volumes for the left and right lungs, respectively.
 The NFRF sensors are placed laterally across the chest, with one antenna pair on the left side of the chest and the other antenna pair on the right side of the chest of the porcine model.
 Each channel is individually calibrated with respect to the reference spirometer, as highlighted in Eqs.
 8 and 9, and combined using a suitable quality weighting factor to obtain an overall tidal volume estimate using Eq.
 10. For detecting lung obstruction, we modify Eq.
 10 to combine only channels associated with the left antenna pair to estimate for the left lung tidal volume, and vice versa for the right lung tidal volume.
 We have added this clarification in Results section B, reproduced below:

 “NFRF sensors were placed laterally across the chest, as shown in Fig. 2, with one antenna pair on the left side of the chest and the other antenna pair on the right side, which ensured localized coupling for each antenna pair to the motion of the nearest lung.
 Every NFRF channel was individually calibrated to the reference spirometer before the start of the procedure, using Eq.
 8. However, instead of using all channels to evaluate the overall tidal volume, we modified Eq.
-10 to combine channels corresponding to the left antenna pair for left lung tidal volume, and vice versa for the right lung tidal volume.”.
+10 to combine channels corresponding to the left antenna pair for left lung tidal volume, and vice versa for the right lung tidal volume.”

 Reviewer 2 Comment 7